Nordix/keycloak-client-cert-lookup-for-envoy/README.md

 However, `x509cert-lookup` SPI is considered internal and may change without prior notice.
 A request to make this SPI stable has been submitted here: [keycloak#33818](https://github.com/keycloak/keycloak/issues/33818).

+> [!WARNING]
-> ⚠️ **Alert:** There are implications that you should be aware of when enabling client certificate lookup in Keycloak.
+> There are implications that you should be aware of when enabling client certificate lookup in Keycloak.
-For more information, see [Understanding Client Certificate Forwarding and Security Implications](docs/security-and-client-cert-forwarding.md).
+> For more information, see [Understanding Client Certificate Forwarding and Security Implications](docs/security-and-client-cert-forwarding.md).

 ## Installation